Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 FROM clients()
 WHERE cidr_contains(ip=LastIp, ranges="192.168.1.0/16")
 ```

+This query will complete in a few seconds even with a large number of
+clients.

 The GUI search bar now can search for IP addresses, and the online
 only filter is much faster as a result!